ANNUAL CHARGEBACK REPORT & STATISTICS

 Despite the difficulties in interpreting data for these two brands, one influencer was obvious.

 The chargeback-to-transaction ratio shows that payment disputes are still a major concern for merchants — especially for card-not-present transactions.
-A 1.94% ratio is well above the card networks’ 1% threshold.
+A 1.52% ratio is well above the card networks’ thresholds.
 However, the year-over-year decrease is encouraging.

 Merchants in this study were actively managing disputes and attempting to keep risk in check.
 They had benefited from Midigator’s expert advice and advanced technology.
 Therefore, the drop in the chargeback-to-transaction ratio suggests that ongoing efforts and professional expertise help prevent chargebacks with greater accuracy.

-American Express and Discover don’t have as many brand-supported chargeback prevention tools like those offered by Mastercard and Visa.
-As a result, American Express and Discover saw an increase in the average chargeback-to-transaction ratio while Mastercard and Visa experienced a decrease.
+American Express and Discover don’t have as many brand-supported chargeback prevention tools as Mastercard and Visa.
+As a result, American Express saw an increase in the average chargeback-to-transaction ratio while Discover maintained an average that is more than double the ratios for Mastercard and Visa.

 While some merchants and specific industries were negatively impacted by high chargeback counts, the majority of merchants in the study experienced a decrease in their chargeback-to-transaction ratio.
-Government restrictions and social distancing requirements led to a significant increase in card-not-present transactions during 2020.
-And because there wasn’t a proportional increase in chargeback activity, online merchants experienced a welcomed perk amidst an otherwise difficult year.
+Government restrictions and social distancing requirements led to a significant increase in card-not-present transactions during 2020 and 2021.
+And because there wasn’t a proportional increase in chargeback activity, online merchants experienced a welcomed perk amidst an otherwise difficult time.

 Percent of Revenue Lost to Chargebacks